Thoughts & Opinions About Trends, Technologies And Economic Advances In Smart Cities Evolution.

 The consequence of this lack of cohesion and focus is that very little real money is being invested in Smart Cities to create outcomes that cities, towns, regions and whole countries have set out for themselves in thousands of Smart City visions and strategies.

-CHARACTERISTICS OF A SMART CITY
+CHARACTERISTICS OF AN INTELLIGENT CITY

 The Rational Test: That incremental value is generated from two sources (a) Integration and (b) Insight.
 Everything else is mere city development projects.